maiahalle/DS105_Group_Final_Project/README.md

 Despite our overall considerable evidence, our hypotheses are not fully substantiated.
 We did not find evidence of the Democrats being more likely to use, for example, climate-focused language, nor did we find the Republicans more focused on crime.
 This suggests that there may be certain policy areas that are more important or perhaps more polarised that legislators feel a greater need to discuss on Twitter.
 Alternatively, it may simply be that temporal factors play a role here - for example, closer to a climate-focused protest or event, legislators may discuss climate more on Twitter.

-Our final project has a few limitations.
-FirstlOne additional limitation to our project is that, in order to be replicable, data scientists would need elevated access to Twitter API.

-## Limitations
+## Limitations & Technical Challenges

-Our project has a few technical limitations.
-Firstly, in order to be replicable, data scientists would need elevated access to Twitter API.
-However, our source code is fully available on our repository.
-Secondly, we ran into a few pre-processing errors involving retrieving the number of times tweets were retweeted or liked.
-We were unable to diagnose these errors in time.
+Our project has a few limitations and faced some technical challenges.
+Firstly, in order to be replicable, data scientists would need elevated access to Twitter API, which they may not always have.
+To mitigate this to some degree, we ensured that our source code is fully available on our repository.
+Secondly, we ran into a few technical pre-processing errors involving retrieving the number of times tweets were retweeted or liked.
+We were unable to diagnose these errors in time for this project.
 Had we been able to, we may have been able to make additional findings, for e.g., whether tweets containing certain polarising words or names were more likely to cause greater engagement amongst followers.

 ## Conclusion